cortex-lab/phy/design/merge-view-workflow.md

 In Merge mode, the presentation order delivered to scientific views is always the Merge View row order followed by selected Similarity View rows in visible table order.
-Adding, removing, or reordering rows may therefore reassign positional colors and redraw order-dependent scientific views.
+Adding, removing, or reordering rows may redraw order-dependent scientific views, but a cluster's workflow-table color slot remains fixed for the entire Merge session.

 ## Exploring Similarity